Nonverbal Communication Skills List and Examples

-Practicing your delivery of messages through role playing with counselors and friends can help you to hone your non-verbal communication skills.
+Practicing your delivery of messages through role playing with counselors and friends can help you to hone your nonverbal communication skills.
 Try recording your practice sessions so you can analyze some of the nuances of your style.
-Here are tips for practice interviewing.
+Here are some tips to practice interviewing.

 Spending some time practicing will ensure your skills are up to par.
 You’ll also feel more comfortable when you’re interviewing or networking if you’ve spent time getting ready.
-The less nervous you are, the better you’ll be able to communicate well – both verbally and nonverbally.
+The less nervous you are, the better you’ll be able to communicate—both verbally and nonverbally.

 Communicating at Networking Events